statsig-io/docs/docs/statsig-warehouse-native/getting-started.md

 - [Bigquery](../data-warehouse-ingestion/bigquery.mdx)
 - [Snowflake](../data-warehouse-ingestion/snowflake.mdx)

 One difference for Statsig Warehouse Native is that you should create an isolated Dataset or Schema that Statsig's service user has **write access** to.
-We will use this to save intermediate results, making queries more performant and giving you access to hour experimential data.
+We will use this to save intermediate results, making queries more performant and giving you access to your experimential data.

 _Note - while you're here, you can go to **Basic Settings** and add any Custom ID Types you want to use for experimentation._